aichbauer/node-semantic-git-release-cli/README.md

 ## Why?

 Many projects need versioning.
-It is always the same: testing, writing the changelog, updating the version, tagging the commit, and finally relaesing the new version.
+It is always the same: testing, writing the changelog, updating the version, tagging the commit, and finally releasing the new version.

 `sgr` will take care of all of them, so you can focus on the more important stuff: **code**